arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Virtual Private Cloud (VPC).md

 - Subnets in a VPC cannot have overlapping CIDRs
 -   **AWS reserves 5 IP addresses (first 4 & last 1) in each subnet**.
 These 5 IP addresses are not available for use.
   Example: if CIDR block 10.0.0.0/24, then reserved IP addresses are 10.0.0.0, 10.0.0.1, 10.0.0.2, 10.0.0.3 & 10.0.0.255

+> To make the EC2 instances running in private subnets accessible on the internet, place them behind an internet-facing (running in public subnets) Elastic Load Balancer.

 ## Internet Gateway (IGW)
 - Allows resources in a VPC to connect to the Internet